 Asheville, North Carolina

 The southern United States is not always considered when thinking of high-quality schools and high-paying jobs, but there are plenty of desirable cities to choose from, with Asheville toward the top of the list.
-The city has grown dramatically in the last few years, and has a large population of young people and families.
-Art is another surprising draw, which makes Asheville an interesting place to live and work, and nearby Charlotte provides ample job opportunities.
+The city has grown dramatically in the last few years and has a large population of young people and families.
+Art is another surprising draw, which makes Asheville an interesting place to live and work.